 Graduation from an accredited School of Nursing.
 Licensed and a currently Clinical Nurse in the State of Connecticut.
 All newly hired Registered Nurses must have current BCLS certification or must obtain within one month of hire.

-Med Surg experience preferred.
+Nursing experience preferred, will consider new grads.
 Clinical Nurse is the basic level for new graduates and all registered nurses., All RNs are expected to advance to their optimal level of functioning through promotion., Five or more years of clinical nurse experience

 Excellent communications, interpersonal, coordinative, and organizational skills.